NREL/BHResist/README.md

 # BHResist

 A pure python library for computing thermal resistance within single-u, double-u, and coaxial grouted borehole heat exchangers.
-For single and double u-tube configurations, the methods use the 1st-order closed-form multiplole approximations, which typically produces results with less than 1% error when compared to the 10th-order multipole method.
+For single and double u-tube configurations, the methods use the 1st-order closed-form multipole approximations, which typically produces results with less than 1% error when compared to the 10th-order multipole method.
 Coaxial borehole methods apply a simple 1D resistance network method.

 This is intended to be a lightweight library that can be easily imported into any other Python tool, with no bulky dependencies.